 Exceptional items are those items that, in the judgement of management, need to be disclosed separately by virtue of their nature, size or incidence.
-Exceptional items, such as impairment reversals, have been classified separately in order to draw them to the attention of the reader of the accounts and, in the opinion of the Board, to show more accurately the underlying results of the Group.
+Exceptional items, associated with refinancing costs, have been classified separately in order to draw them to the attention of the reader of the accounts and, in the opinion of the Board, to show more accurately the underlying results of the Group.